Franz Schall: World War II

 In preparation for Operation Citadel, I. Gruppe was moved to Bessonovka, a makeshift airfield located approximately 20 km on 4 July.
 On 13 July during the Battle of Kursk, Schall, accompanied by his wingman Oberfeldwebel Franz Woidich, claimed an Ilyushin Il-2 ground attack aircraft shot down.
 On 14 July, he was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) and the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) on 24 August.
 On 11 November 1943, Schall was shot down and wounded by anti-aircraft artillery in his Messerschmitt Bf 109 G-6 (Werknummer 410131—factory number) resulting in a forced landing 3 km south of Kerch.
 In December 1943, Schall was temporarily put in command of 3.
 Staffel of JG 52.
 He replaced Leutnant Karl-Heinz Plücker who was transferred.

 Schall was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 20 March 1944.
+On 5 April, I. Gruppe moved to an airfield at Leipzig, present-day Serpneve.
+Here Schall claimed his 50th aierial victory on 17 May.
 On 11 May, then Oberleutnant Franz Woidich succeeded Schall as commander of 3.
 Staffel.
-On 10 June 1944, I. Gruppe was ordered to an airfield named Peloniczna near Lviv.
+On 10 June 1944, I. Gruppe was ordered to an airfield named Poloniczna, a makeshift airfield located approximately 50 km northeast of Lemberg, now Lviv.
 Seven days later, they were moved to Serpneve.
 On 22 June, Soviet forces launched Operation Bagration, attacking Army Group Centre in Byelorussia, with the objective of encircling and destroying its main component armies.
 On 24 June, the Gruppe transferred to Galați and again to Peloniczna.
 The Gruppe reached Grabowiec in eastern Poland on 27 July and Kraków on 1 August.
 On 12 August they were again relocated and moved to Mzurowa.
 The day before, Schall was officially appointed Staffelkapitän (Squadron leader) of 3.
 Staffel after Woidich was transferred.

 Fighting across Poland, it led to his most prolific period in the war with a number of multiple victories in a day: three on 12 August (74–76), three more on the 24th (79–81).
 On 26 August, Schall became a "double ace-in-a-day" for the first time, claiming eleven aerial victories which included six Il-2 ground-attack aircraft.
 On 31 August, he surpassed this figure, claiming thirteen aerial victories, including his 100th claim, which took his total to 109 victories.
 He was the 81st Luftwaffe pilot to achieve the century mark.
 In September 1944, Schall left JG 52 and transferred to a jet fighter unit.
 Command of 3.
 Staffel was transferred to Leutnant Leonhard Färber on 25 September.
-Schall was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 10 October 1944 for 117 aerial victories claimed.